 Cancer : a general term for more than 100 diseases marked by an uncontrolled, abnormal growth of cells.
 Cancer cells can spread through the bloodstream and lymphatic system to other parts of the body.

-Cannulas: tubes that hold an instrument called a laparoscope (see below) and other instruments that allow access to the abdominal cavity for laparoscopic surgery.
+Cannulas: tubes that are used to help deliver something into the body or allow access into the body.
+Examples include a tube to hold an instrument called a laparoscope (see below) and other instruments that allow access to the abdominal cavity for laparoscopic surgery.